 A tour operator here in Siem Reap invited us to test out a new self-drive tour by jeep he’s introducing next year.
 To be honest, despite the fact that we’ve done road trips all over the world, from Europe and the USA to Middle Eastern countries like Lebanon and Syria, and driven all over Thailand, including roadtripping the Isaan region, I’m not sure I’m ready for a Cambodian road trip yet.
 If you’ve been on the road in Cambodia, by car or bus, you’ll understand why.

 But the idea has got me reminiscing about road trips we’ve done Down Under, and how easily they can go awry if you’re not prepared.
-So here are our tips for road trips in Australia and exploring those outback tracks safely…
+So we thought it time to share our tips for road trips in Australia and exploring those outback tracks safely.

-A jeep is a good start for a Cambodian road trip.
+For instance, a jeep is a good idea for a Cambodian road trip though not necessary.
 In Australia, a four-wheel drive (4WD) is essential.
 We’ve often come across backpackers looking under the bonnet of their broken down cars because they’d tried to drive the ‘vintage’ second-hand sedan they’d bought on the streets in Kings Cross around the country or had even attempted to take them off road.

 Making a bad decision when you buy or hire a vehicle can mean missing out on stunning scenery or even worse getting stranded.
 The likelihood of someone not stumbling upon you in Cambodia or other South East Asian countries, which are well populated, are low, whereas they’re higher in Australia, where on some outback roads you can drive most of the day without seeing another soul.